jgneff/openjfx/README.md

 * `/snap/openjfx/current/sdk/lib` - Modular JAR files and native libraries
 * `/snap/openjfx/current/sdk/src` - Java source code of JavaFX

-On Fedora-based systems, these directories are found under the root directory `/var/lib/snapd` instead of the locations shown above for Debian-based systems.
+On Fedora-based systems, these directories are found under the root directory `/var/lib/snapd` as a prefix to the locations shown above for Debian-based systems.

 The JDK tools need to know two locations: the JavaFX library directory and the JMOD archives directory.
 The OpenJFX Snap package provides these locations with two environment variables, as described below.